-Although quitting an addiction is a massive change for anyone to go through, it does not always change the way a person acts and behaves in other ways.
+Although quitting an addiction and setting on a path towards Recovery is a massive change for anyone to go through, it does not always change the way a person acts and behaves in other ways.
 Simply giving up alcohol can transform your health in many ways but people can often become trapped in the same negative cycles that they struggled with before they became sober.
-It takes extra effort and focus to truly change anyone’s personal issues that are underlying their addiction.
+It takes extra effort and focuses to truly change anyone’s personal issues that are underlying their addiction.
+Hence, Life Changes in Recovery but not your personality.

 Some entering a twelve step program for the first time may feel disappointed that some of the other members are still dealing with anger issues, negativity and other personality traits that don’t reflect the perfect image of sobriety.
 Even though twelve step programs promise happiness and personal transformation, not everyone is able to achieve these things right away.
 It can be a tremendous amount of work to change all of the aspects of your personality that fueled an addiction.